 Open to non-accredited investors.
 Groundfloor is a real estate lending marketplace for fix and flip loans.
 Your option will be Grade C (11%) or Grade D (14.5%) loans with 6/9/12 month term.

 Require self-accreditation (just a matter of crossing a checkbox).
 StreetShares offers term loans, lines of credit, and contract financing to veteran small-business owners.
 I particularly like the government contract financing product.
 It is short-term, high-yield, and secured by a government contract.

 Direct Lending Income Fund

 Require self-accreditation (just a matter of signing a document).
 The minimum investment amount is $100,000.
 This is a good alternative to the traditional savings account.
 It has been consistently delivering solid returns the past 4 years.
 My risk-free return is the return on this fund.

 Require self-accreditation (request Third Party Verification and verify yourself).
-The minimum investment size is around $5,000 to $25,000, but occasionally goes beyond $50,000 if a portfolio is over $10M.
+The minimum investment amount around $5,000 to $25,000.
+It occasionally goes beyond $50,000 if the offering size is over $10M.
 If you bounce the credit card debt back and forth with your partner, multi-year litigation portfolio is your friend.

 Leverage, leverage, leverage!

 As we have talked about how to borrow more money at a low interest rate, you noticed this was all about leveraging your credit.
 That being said, 100% of your extra money goes toward investment and 0% goes toward debt.
 No exception.

 If you are planning to buy a house, think again.
 If you are absolutely buying a house, make sure to put no more than the minimum down payment on a mortgage.
 Rates remain at historical lows.
 You should never prepay mortgage.

 Zero-percent financing is your friend.
 Do not pay off your car loan early.